Smith, Orioles strike early in 7-2 win over Diamondbacks

+PHOENIX (AP) — Dylan Bundy’s right knee felt fine after a 10-day stint on the injured list with tendinitis, and the Baltimore Orioles right-hander got some early run support from his teammates Tuesday night.

-PHOENIX (AP) — Dwight Smith Jr. hit a three-run home run, Dylan Bundy pitched six solid innings and the Baltimore Orioles beat the Arizona Diamondbacks 7-2 Tuesday night.
+Dwight Smith Jr. hit a three-run homer, Bundy pitched six solid innings and the Baltimore Orioles beat the Arizona Diamondbacks 7-2.

 Renato Núñez and Anthony Santander also homered for the Orioles, with Núñez raising his team-leading total to 24.
 Bundy (5-11) allowed two runs, four hits and three walks while striking out five for his second win in three starts.